JoseAngelMartinB/Machine-Learning-Techniques/Activity_7/README.md

 San Juan modifications:

 The first one will change the classifier for the San Juan data set, choosing for it the Random Forest, since after tests on the obtained results we have seen that this type of classifier provides better results.
 In the tests we have determined that the best number of estimators for our data is 50, if we increase this value, the prediction might be improve, but the computational cost will be too big.
-Moreover, since we have established the maximun depth to None (in order to allow each of the individual trees to overfit), then the memory comsumption will be too high.
+Moreover, since we have established the maximum depth to None (in order to allow each of the individual trees to overfit), then the memory consumption will be too high.

 Iquitos modifications:

 In the case of Iquitos, it will remain the same as activity 6, except that now we carry out a normalization on the data.
 We believe that this normalization is necessary since we have data with different measurement scales.
 Therefore, we will execute a normalization process using the MaxAbsScaler.
-We will also modify the weight scheeme parameter to "distance", which is the one with which we obtained a better result.
+We will also modify the weight scheme parameter to "distance", which is the one with which we obtained a better result.

 # New submissions results
 Now we just have to save the predictions made on a .csv file and submit the competition to see our new score and see if we really have improved.